-These inbound links sound pretty important for your overall content marketing strategy, huh?
+These inbound links sound essential for your overall content marketing strategy, right?

-The question we have for you is this—do you know what an inbound link is?
-And perhaps more importantly, do you know how to use them to have the greatest positive impact on your SEO results?
+Our question for you is this—do you know what an inbound link is?
+And perhaps more importantly, do you know how to use them to have the most significant positive impact on your SEO results?

 Definition Time: Just What is an Inbound Link?